peterdikant/xair-remote/README.md

   * 'none' - if turning the encoder is to have no effect
 * a list defining the function of pressing the encoder as a button supporting three commands:
-  * 'none' - if presssing the encoder has no effect
+  * 'none' - if pressing the encoder has no effect
   * 'mute' followed by a 'channel' and 'send' to mute
   * 'reset' followed by a 'value' to set the encoder channel to
   * 'subprocess' - as the first element of a list defining a set of external commands to cycle through formatted as ['subprocess', 'external call', ['command', 'command', ...]]

-The **buttons** dictonary is a list of 18 lists each specifying the operation of one button from `B01` to `B16` followed by `LA` and `LB`.
+The **buttons** dictionary is a list of 18 lists each specifying the operation of one button from `B01` to `B16` followed by `LA` and `LB`.
 These lists contain a variable number of elements based on the command: